Innovation and Entrepreneurship

 - IELTS: 6,5

 - Oxford Online Placement test: C1 (min.
-90 in each part).
-We only accept this test when it is completed at Business Academy Aarhus.
-Sign up here
+85 in each part).
+We only accept this test when it is completed at Business Academy Aarhus (sign up here) or through an officially approved partner agency.

 For non-EU applicants, we only accept IELTS and TOEFL.